yegor256/blog/_drafts/object.md

 &mdash; by implementing the interface `Binary`.

-The rule here is simple: every public method in a good object should implement its counterpart from an interface.
-If your object has public methods that are not inherited from any interface, it is badly designed.
+The rule here is simple: every public method in a good object should implement his counterpart from an interface.
+If your object has public methods that are not inherited from any interface, he is badly designed.

 There are two practical reasons for this.
 First, an object working without a contract is impossible to mock in a unit test.
 Second,